-This operator's manual describes the 35-3001A-01-XX1 sample-draw detector.
-This version of the sample-draw detector has low flow contacts that allow the user to monitor the detector's low flow status.
+This operator's manual describes the 35-3001A-14 methane sample-draw detector.
 This manual also describes how to install, start up, maintain, and calibrate the sample-draw detector when using it with a gas monitoring controller.
 A parts list at the end of this manual lists replacement parts and accessories for the sample-draw detector.